tkashkin/Adwaita-for-Steam/README.md

    * ~~Windows~~ (untested): `C:\Program Files (x86)\Steam\skins` by default
    * ~~macOS~~ (untested): `~/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/skins`
 3. Open Steam and select `Adwaita` skin in Settings > Interface (restart Steam if it doesn't appear in the list)

+## Uninstallation

+Since the installer patches steam client files directly, simply changing the steam skin will not undo all changes.

+Reinstall with `--web-theme none` to unpatch these files.